-The Enriched Student Employment initiative is a collaboration between the Center for Career Development & Academic Transitions, Human Resources, and other key offices.
+The Enriched Student Employment initiative is a collaboration between the Center for Career Development & Academic Exploration, Human Resources, and other key offices.
 The goals of the initiative include:

 - Educating students on the value of part-time jobs on campus through the framework of career competencies

 - Providing resources and tools to students to learn how to communicate skills gained through resumes, interviews, and other communication with employers

 - Providing tools and professional development to on-campus employers to help them elevate part-time jobs within their departments.